LGBTQ rights in the Northern Territory: De facto unions

 The Northern Territory is one of two jurisdictions in Australia not to offer relationship registries or official domestic partnership schemes to same-sex couples, the other being Western Australia.
 Cohabiting same-sex couples can be recognised as living in a de facto relationship, which cannot be registered but can be recognised by a court declaration for certain purposes.

 De facto recognition was made possible following the Law Reform (Gender, Sexuality and De Facto Relationships) Act 2003 amending the territory's De Facto Relationships Act 1991 to define de facto relationships as "2 persons...not married but have a marriage-like relationship".
 This definition for the first time in the territory resulted in LGBTQ people having a mechanism in local courts to resolve property disputes with their ex-partners.
 Prior to this reform, the non-financial contributions of a same-sex partner to a relationship could not be recognised in the same way as marriage or heterosexual de facto relationships.
 This could lead in some cases to a non-working partner not being able to obtain an appropriate property settlement.
 Such reforms have since made it possible for same-sex couples in the NT to have most of the entitlements as married partners.
 It also provides for de facto partners to make certain legal agreements relating to financial matters between the partners and ex-partners.

 In 2009, the then-Attorney General, Delia Lawrie, referred the matter of relationship registers to the Northern Territory Law Reform Committee, who declined to make a recommendation on the form that relationship recognition should take.

 Same-sex marriage

-Same-sex marriage became legal in the Northern Territory, and in the rest of Australia, in December 2017, after the Federal Parliament passed a law legalising same-sex marriage.
+Same-sex marriage became legal in the Northern Territory, and in the rest of Australia, in December 2017, following the Australian Marriage Law Postal Survey which gauged support for legalising same-sex marriage in Australia.
+After the support received in this survey the Federal Parliament passed a law legalising same-sex marriage.

+During the survey 61% of people living in the Northern Territory indicated a yes 'vote', however, they had the lowest survey turnout rate in Australia with just over half of eligible respondents completing their surveys.

+Throughout the survey there were a number of incidents were reported including the burning of approximately 50 survey forms in Ramingining, following a misunderstanding of the question being asked, and another in Gunbalanya where one local resident was allegedly seen completing several survey forms and marking them as 'no'.